afuh/pinstagram/README.md

 ## Features
 **As an unauthenticated user**:
-- I can login with Facebook or username and password.
 - I can create a new account.
 - I can reset my password via email if I already have an account.
 - I can browse other users' feed.